Khitan name: Research

-The two names in Khitan can be joined by placing the Khitan courtesy name before the Khitan nickname.: For first-born sons, the nickname is a variant of his father's Khitan courtesy name.
+The two names in Khitan can be joined by placing the Khitan courtesy name before the Khitan nickname.
+For first-born sons, the nickname is a variant of his father's Khitan courtesy name.
 This patronymic practice is similar to that observed in some Mongolian names with whom the Khitans are distantly related.

 Romanization

-Due to lack of better alternatives, currently Khitan names are transliterated alphabetically based on the pinyin spelling of the most common transliteration into Chinese characters.
+Usually, Khitan names are Romanized based on the pinyin spelling of the most common transliteration into Chinese characters.